LHMak/azure-database-migration873/README.md

 # Azure Database Migration
+_Migrates an on-premises database to a cloud-based database system hosted on Microsoft Azure._

 # Project Description
 The goal of this project was to migrate a local SQL database to the cloud using an Azure SQL Database.
 The local database was hosted on an SQL server on a Virutal Machine (VM).